rubenjgarcia/genetical/README.md

 You must define several options:

-* populationSize: (required) This is the initial population that will be created
+* populationSize: (required if you don't provide an initial population in solve method or if you use islands) This is the initial population that will be created
-* populationFactory: (required) A function to create the population: `function populationFactory(populationLength, populationSize, randomGenerator, callback)`
+* populationFactory: (required if you don't provide an initial population in solve method or if you use islands) A function to create the population: `function populationFactory(populationLength, populationSize, randomGenerator, callback)`
   * populationLength: Actual population
   * populationSize: Population size passed in options
   * randomGenerator: Random generator for generate numbers.
 For more information see https://github.com/cslarsen/mersenne-twister